-16It is easy to show that : $\gamma_L(x) = \frac{\pi_L \phi_L(p_L, x)}{\pi_L \phi_L(p_L, x) + \pi_M \phi_M(p_M, x) + \pi_U \phi_U(p_U, x)}$ (See Maitra (2016, 2017).
+&lt;sup>20It is easy to show that : $\gamma_L(x) = \frac{\pi_L \phi_L(p_L, x)}{\pi_L \phi_L(p_L, x) + \pi_M \phi_M(p_M, x) + \pi_U \phi_U(p_U, x)}$ (See Maitra (2016, 2017).

 First, let us outline who belongs to the lower class (the relatively poor) and if (and how) these households are different from those in absolute poverty.
 In our economic model, households in "absolute poverty" are those that barely earn the subsistence consumption level C in any period, and are, hence, likely to own 0 durables.
 It makes sense for these households to be included in the lowest class, since households in absolute poverty must also find themselves in the group of relatively poor (i.e. the lowest cluster).
-In the examples above (Sets A-C), we have assumed that subsistence consumption is equal to low-level incomes, $C = 2w_L$, in all regions from which data is drawn.
+In the examples above (Sets A-C), we have assumed that subsistence consumption is equal to low-level incomes, $C = 2w_L$ , in all regions from which data is drawn.
 Figure 3 shows clearly that, in these cases, the lower class (in relative poverty) includes households that have no durables.
 Thus, low-income households - all of whom have 0 durables and are in absolute poverty - are also the the likely group of the "relatively poor" in this population.
 Therefore, under the simplified assumptions made above, the groups of households in "absolute" and "relative" poverty may be roughly the same - viz. households that are too poor to afford a basic subsistence consumption.
-In general, however, there may be some regions in the population where $C > 2w_L$ and others where $C = 2w_L$.
+In general, however, there may be some regions in the population where $C < 2w_L$ and others where $C = 2w_L$ .
 In the former case, our theoretical model predicts that some low-income households will be observed to accumulate a small (positive) number of durables.
 Indeed, the empirical results for rural and urban India (Table 3) indicate that lower-class households may own 0, 1 or 2 durable goods.
 In other words, we may have some low-income households with 0 durables (i.e. households in absolute poverty) but some that own more.
 This raises the question: in what sense could households with small positive levels of durables be considered to be "poor" (albeit in a relative sense), even when their incomes are above the (consumption) poverty line?

 Our theoretical model provides an interesting insight on low-income households' vulnerability to poverty, even when their incomes are above the poverty line.
-A household may be considered to be vulnerable to poverty if it is unable to access either of the two channels for high-income (w_H) generation - viz. the labour market or the marriage market.
-Now consider (14) - the condition under which it is optimal to choose education e_H .
-The nature of the signaling function \tilde{p} (and \tilde{p}e) imply that households with accumulated durables close to $(\beta - \epsilon)$ are most like to violate condition (14) (thereby choosing low education e_L).
-This is due to the fact that, for households who have already accumulated close to β durables, the additional dollar spent on durables is more likely to increase future income (by procuring a high-income spouse), than that spent on education.
-This means also, that households whose accumulated durable levels are much lower (or much higher) than β have the strongest incentive to acquire education (since, at their current level of owned durables, spending the marginal dollar on durables is not likely to increase expected marriage-market income by much more than it already is, relative to spending it on education).
-But this means that households who are observed to own a small positive level of durables may be doing so because they cannot afford education even though education is $optimal^{1718}$.
-In other words, households with small positive levels of durables may be vulnerable to poverty since they are unable to generate high income either in the labour market (due to being unable to afford education) or in the marriage market (due to low levels of accumulated durables).
-It is in this sense that households that own a small
+A household may be considered to be vulnerable to poverty if it is unable to access either of the two channels for high-income $(w_H)$ generation - viz. the labour market or the marriage market.
+Now consider (16) - the condition under which it is optimal to choose education $e_H$ .
+The nature of the signaling function $\tilde{p}$ (and $\tilde{p_e}$ ) in Figure 1 imply that households with accumulated durables close to $(\beta - \epsilon)$ are most like to violate condition (16) (thereby choosing low education $e_L$ ).
+This is due to the fact that, for households who have already accumulated close to $\beta$ durables, the additional dollar spent on durables is more likely to increase future income (by procuring a highincome spouse), than that spent on education.
+This means also, that households whose accumulated durable levels are much lower (or much higher) than $\beta$ have the strongest incentive to acquire (effective) education.
+But this means that households who are observed to own a small positive level of durables may be doing so because they cannot afford effective education even though education is optimal.
+In other